In this article, read on to learn about the significance, coverage, and considerations surrounding new build warranties in the UK.

 New build warranties and home insurance serve different purposes.
 A new build warranty, often a structural warranty, focuses on construction standards and major defects in the building's structure.
 In contrast, home insurance covers a broader range of risks, including theft, fire, and accidental damage.

-Homeowners often mistakenly believe their home warranty will cover issues that actually fall under home insurance.
-For example, bad weather damage typically falls under home insurance, not the structural warranty.
-It's essential to distinguish between these two to understand what each policy covers and where responsibilities lie.
+For example, bad weather damage falls under home insurance, not the structural warranty.
+You must learn to distinguish between these two to understand what each policy covers and where responsibilities lie.

 New build warranty vs buildings insurance

-This distinction is crucial for new home warranty holders.
+This distinction is important for new-home warranty holders.
 If a new build home suffers structural damage due to an insured event, the buildings insurance would likely cover the costs, not the new build warranty.
-It's imperative for potential buyers and homeowners to be aware of this differentiation to ensure adequate coverage for their new build home.